box/Anemometer/README.md

     $ cp sample.config.inc.php config.inc.php

 The sample config explains every setting you may want to change in it.
-At the very least, make sure you set the Datasource to the MySQL database you're story the analyzed digest information in:
+At the very least, make sure you set the Datasource to the MySQL database you're storing the analyzed digest information in:

     $conf['datasources']['locahost'] = array(
     	'host'	=> 'db.example.com',